 The regulatory level of Metaldehyde stipulated by the European Union’s Water Framework Directive is 0.1 micrograms per litre (or parts per billion) in treated water.
 This is the same as one drop in an Olympic sized swimming pool or 1 second in 320 years.
 Levels in reservoirs in our region regularly exceed this and removing this at the scale required across our region is not currently possible or practical.
 On top of this, Anglian Water spends large amounts of money removing pesticides from drinking water at our treatment works – this raises customers’ bills and wastes energy.

-As part of the campaign, we are carrying out a trial project around six key reservoirs to incentivise farmers to stop using metaldehyde and use an alternative chemical instead.
+The Slug it Out trial has been in place since 2015 involving around seven key reservoirs to incentivise farmers to stop using metaldehyde and use other methods to control slugs instead.
 The farmers all took part voluntarily in the scheme and received payments to cover their costs and for taking part.

-The reservoirs involved are Alton Water in Suffolk; Ardleigh Reservoir near Colchester; Hollowell Reservoir, Ravensthorpe Reservoir and Pitsford Water in Northamptonshire and Grafham Water in Cambridgeshire.
+The reservoirs involved are Alton Water in Suffolk; Ardleigh Reservoir near Colchester; Hollowell Reservoir, Ravensthorpe Reservoir and Pitsford Water in Northamptonshire, Rutland Water in Oakham and Grafham Water in Cambridgeshire.
 Covenham reservoir was involved for one year in 2016/17.